mprewitt/AI-ResizeToArtBounds/README.md

 The scripts should appear in the Adobe Illustrator scripts menu after installation, under File menu > Scripts.

-The Batch version prompts for a folder of \*.ai files, and will convert them all. **WARNING: It will run through all files without prompting and without a progress bar.
-If you have lots of files, it could take a while.** Note that the conversion process saves back to the same files, _overwriting them_.
+The Batch version prompts for a folder of \*.ai files, and will convert them all. **WARNING: It will run through all files without prompting.
+If you have lots of files, it could take a while.** Note that the conversion process saves *.ai files back to the same file document, _overwriting them_.
+Other file types are saved as *.ai.

 The non-batch version is meant to be run on the active document.